Jump to: How to list on Zillow | Risks to be aware of | Advice from FSBO sellers | Alternatives | Zillow FSBO reviews | FAQ

 ❌ Inaccurate Zestimates: “Zillow’s estimate of my property is so far off the mark, it’s absurd.
 All they will say is ‘our computer does it and we leave it.’
 They don’t investigate the hard information to see if their computer is completely wrong.” —Marci R., Trustpilot

-❌ Pushy sales tactics: “Upon listing on Zillow, I was bombarded by realtors wanting to ‘help’ me or list the home.
+❌ Pushy sales tactics: “Upon listing on Zillow, realtors bombarded me with wanting to 'help' me or list the home.
 After getting over 300 calls, texts, and emails in only 12 days, I de-listed it.” —Sharron R., Trustpilot

 ❌ Hidden FSBO listings: "Zillow changed their format so the average person cannot find For Sale By Owners.
 You have to know to click on the 'other listing' box or you never see them.
 I can't find anyplace easy to inform you of that.
 If you don't want to list them just do away with the service, don't make people feel like they are using a useful service." —Mike C., Trustpilot